-2. Accomplishments 2015-16
+2. Accomplishments during FY2015-16

-For the first time, Coal India's production and off-take have exceeded Half-a-Billion Tonne mark, an indication that the company is on its pursuit of 1 Billion Tonne production by 2019-20.
+For the first time, Coal India's production and off-take have exceeded Half-a-Billion Tonne mark, an indication that the Company is on its pursuit of 1 Billion Tonne production by 2019-20.

-During FY 2015-16 Coal India as a whole recorded coal production of 538.75 Million Tonnes (MTs).
-You will be pleased to know that the company has stepped into a higher growth trajectory registering nearly 44.51 MTs increase in coal production during FY 2016 - the highest ever incremental increase in a single financial year since the inception of the company.
+During FY 2016 Coal India as a whole recorded coal production of 538.75 Million Tonnes (MTs).
+You will be pleased to know that the Company has stepped into a higher growth trajectory registering nearly 44.51 MTs increase in coal production during FY 2016 - the highest ever incremental increase in a single financial year since the inception of the Company.

-Raw coal off-take during FY 2016 was 534.50 MTs, an increase of 45.11 MTs on a year-on-year comparison.
+Raw coal off-take during FY2016 was 534.50 MTs, an increase of 45.11 MTs on a year-on-year comparison.
 As in production, all subsidiary companies of Coal India have registered positive growth in off-take.